tribalfs/GalaxyMaxHzPub/Premium.md

 # Galaxy Max Hz Premium Features

 * Keep High/Adaptive motion smoothness when power saving mode is enabled whether manually or by the system/adaptive power saving.***
 Note: May not work on some devices which are updated to OneUI4.\*.
-  Confirmed working on the following OneUI4.\* devices: S22 series, S21 series, S21FE, S20 series, S20FE, A5 and A7.
+Test first.

  * Enable Adaptive Refresh Rate Mod for devices supporting multiple refresh rates but do not have the stock Adaptive motion smoothness (e.g. S20 series, S20FE, S21FE, A5, A7,   TabS7/S7+) with the ability to set the brightness threshold for its activation***